-For the financial year ended 30 April 2023 ("FYE 2023"), the Group recorded a revenue of RM12.436 million as compared to RM15.025 million in the financial year ended 30 April 2022 ("FYE 2022"), mainly due to lower contribution from wireless and multimedia services segment rendered during the financial year as a result of the lower customer demand from the business partners.
+For the FYE 2024, the Group recorded revenue of RM14.152 million as compared to RM12.436 million in the financial year ended 30 April 2023 ("FYE 2023"), mainly driven by higher contribution from wireless and multimedia services segment rendered during the financial year as result of higher customer demand for its services and solutions.

-The Group registered a loss before tax ("LBT") of RM6.708 million for FYE 2023 as compared to LBT of RM17.772 million in FYE 2022, mainly due to lower operating expenditure with lower customer acquisition and business development cost coupled with the decrease in administrative cost and infrastructure cost as a result of the Group's cost optimisation measures taken during the financial year.
+The Group registered a loss before tax ("LBT") of RM8.644 million for FYE 2024 as compared to LBT of RM6.708 million in FYE 2023, due to margin compression, in addition to higher operating expenditure from sales and distribution cost, coupled with customer acquisition and business development cost during the financial year.

-The year under review has proven to be another challenging year.
-In addition to entering additional resources into research and development for innovating and improving our mobile solution and digital services, we have been taking greater efforts in finetuning and streamlining our operations to improve performance and strengthening our financial position.
+The year under review remained challenging.
+In addition to allocating additional resources into research and development, to further improve our mobile solution and digital services, we have taken further efforts to fine-tune and streamline our operations to improve performance and strengthen our financial position.